3 Days in Vientiane: Temples, Baguettes, and the World's Most Relaxed Capital

 Day 2: Temples, Bakeries, and the Most Underrated Museum

-Woke at 6:30AM and walked to a street vendor selling khao jee pate — baguette sandwiches with pate, pickled vegetables, and chili sauce.
+Start early — by 6:30AM a street vendor will be selling khao jee pate, baguette sandwiches with pate, pickled vegetables, and chili sauce.
 12,000 LAK.
 The French colonial baguette tradition survives perfectly in Laos.
-The bread was crusty, the pate smooth, and the chili gave it a kick that no Parisian sandwich would dare.
+The bread is crusty, the pate smooth, and the chili lands a kick no Parisian sandwich would dare.

-Spent the morning at Wat Si Saket — Vientiane's oldest surviving temple (1818).
+Give the morning to Wat Si Saket — Vientiane's oldest surviving temple (1818).
 Entry: 10,000 LAK.
-The cloister walls contain 6,840 Buddha images in small niches.
+The cloister walls hold 6,840 Buddha images tucked into small niches.
 It's a quiet, contemplative space that most tourists skip in favor of That Luang.
 Their loss.

-Across the road: Haw Phra Kaew — the former royal temple, now a museum housing the finest collection of Lao Buddhist art in the country.
+Across the road sits Haw Phra Kaew — the former royal temple, now a museum housing the finest collection of Lao Buddhist art in the country.
 Entry: 10,000 LAK.
-The building itself — a masterpiece of Lao wooden architecture — is as impressive as the collection.
+The building itself — a masterpiece of Lao wooden architecture — is as impressive as the collection inside it.

-Coffee at JoMa Bakery Cafe on Setthathilath Road.
-Lao coffee (dripped through a cloth filter, sweetened with condensed milk) and a croissant.
+Pause for coffee at JoMa Bakery Cafe on Setthathilath Road.
+Order Lao coffee (dripped through a cloth filter, sweetened with condensed milk) and a croissant.
 25,000 LAK.
-The coffee was excellent — strong, smooth, with a chocolatey depth.
+The coffee is excellent — strong, smooth, with a chocolatey depth.
 Lao coffee is grown on the Bolaven Plateau in southern Laos and is genuinely world-class.

-Afternoon: walked the backstreets behind the riverfront.
-Found crumbling French colonial villas, a small wat with no tourists and a monk who wanted to practice English, and a printing shop that's been operating since the 1960s.
+Spend the afternoon walking the backstreets behind the riverfront.
+You'll find crumbling French colonial villas, a small wat with no tourists and a monk eager to practice English, and a printing shop that's been operating since the 1960s.
 This is the Vientiane that travel blogs don't photograph.

-Second sunset on the Mekong.
-This time from a slightly different bar — one with hammock chairs and a menu that included "Beer Lao large: 15,000 LAK" and nothing else.
+Take a second sunset on the Mekong, this time from a slightly different bar — one with hammock chairs and a menu that includes "Beer Lao large: 15,000 LAK" and nothing else.
 Sufficient.

 Verdict: Vientiane rewards aimless walking.
 The backstreets have more character than the attractions.